groue/GRMustache/Guides/introduction.md

 GRMustache core engine implements syntaxes and features that are not in the specification (see the [Compatibility Guide](compatibility.md) for details).

+### ViewModel classes

+ViewModel classes let you implement specific keys for your templates.
+Check the [ViewModel Guide](view_model.md).

 ### Syntax extensions